R

 theme_bw() + theme(legend.position="bottom")

-#> Warning in self$trans$transform(x): NaNs wurden erzeugt
+#> Warning in transformation$transform(x): NaNs wurden erzeugt

-#> Warning: Removed 11 row(s) containing missing values (geom_path).
+#> Warning: Removed 11 rows containing missing values or values outside the scale range

 Acknowledgment